colomet/exver/README.md

 * [FAQ](/FAQ.md)
 * [ABOUT](/ABOUT.md)

-# - PHP CMS Versioning DRAFT VERSION -
+# - PHP CMS Versioning DRAFT -

 # <a name="Summary"></a>Summary